sanjuhs/RPG_game/planning_files/dailyComments.md

 also games like bingo blitz

-marvel snap gameplay - it hink this is liek a card game monopoly as a game is also a very cool concept - this game though is like coin master apparently , will have to see if i can make such a game as well https://www.youtube.com/@YEKON1/videos ok so i foudn this japanese guy making super viral videos liek xrazy ragnarok X also seems very fun in a way
+marvel snap gameplay - it hink this is liek a card game monopoly as a game is also a very cool concept - this game though is like coin master apparently , will have to see if i can

+## actually went over coin master , am very sure it si very simial rot Monopoly

+make such a game as well
+https://www.youtube.com/@YEKON1/videos
+ok so i foudn this japanese guy making super viral videos liek xrazy ragnarok X also seems very fun in a way